Allen School of Engineering and Computing

 Trine engineering and computing graduates enter the workforce well prepared.
 Why?
 The practical skills and experiences they've gained through their senior design projects, the hands-on nature of our laboratories, and internships and co-ops have earned Trine graduates the reputation of being work-ready.
 Trine graduates are highly sought by industry and earn starting salaries above the national average.

-A new expansion for the Allen School of Engineering and Computing is planned on Trine University’s main campus in Angola.
-Current designs include an airy, glass-walled exterior that will make a striking addition to the heart of the Trine University campus.
-The expansion also will feature:
+The new Steel Dynamics Inc. Center for Engineering and Computing on Trine University’s main campus in Angola, Indiana, features an airy, glass-walled exterior that is a striking addition to the heart of the Trine University campus.
+The expansion also features:

 - state-of-the-art technology supporting new classrooms and labs, including an artificial intelligence/virtual reality lab;

 - updated laboratories for teaching and research activities in tissue engineering and bioprocess engineering;

 - three additional computer laboratories with specialized software and hardware for biomedical engineering, cybersecurity, virtual reality, artificial intelligence and video game design;